 Induction Events for International Students

-International students might also be interested to look at the OUSU website (Oxford University Students' Union).
-OUSU provides welfare, support, representation, and campaigning services to all students at Oxford University and has a useful ‘Help and Advice’ page.
+International students might also be interested to look at the OU Student Union website; the Union provides welfare, support, representation, and campaigning services to all students at Oxford University and has a useful ‘Help and Advice’ page.